 Join a Performing Rights Organization

-Some of the examples of PROs are ASCAP, BMI, and SESAC.
+Some examples of PROs are ASCAP, BMI, and SESAC.
 They will collect any royalties and distribute them to you in an organized manner.
 For instance, if your song is played on TV, YouTube, iTunes, or Spotify, you are entitled to a royalty.
 Some PROs are free, while others have a fee.

 Pitch your music